Content creation: Government

-Through digitization, sunshine laws, open records laws and data collection, governments may make whole classes of statistical, legal or regulatory information available on the Internet.
+Through digitization, sunshine laws, open records laws and data collection, governments may make statistical, legal or regulatory information available on the Internet.
 National libraries and state archives turn historical documents, public records, and unique relics into online databases and exhibits.
 This has raised significant privacy issues.
-In 2012, The Journal News, a New York state paper, sparked outcry when it published an interactive map of gun owners' locations using legally obtained public records.
-Governments also create online or digital propaganda or misinformation to support law enforcement or national security goals.
-This can go as far as astroturfing, or using media to create a false impression of mainstream belief or opinion.
+In 2012, The Journal News, a New York state paper, sparked an outcry when it published an interactive map of the state's gun owner locations using legally obtained public records.
+Governments also create online or digital propaganda or misinformation to support domestic and international goals.
+This can include astroturfing, or using media to create a false impression of mainstream belief or opinion.

-Governments can also use open content, such as public records and open data, in service of public health, educational and scientific goals, such as crowdsourcing solutions to complex policy problems, or processing scientific data.
-In 2013, National Aeronautics and Space Administration (NASA) joined asteroid mining company Planetary Resources to crowdsource the hunt for near-Earth objects, asteroids that could threaten the Earth.
+Governments can also use open content, such as public records and open data, in service of public health, educational and scientific goals, such as crowdsourcing solutions to complex policy problems.
+In 2013, the National Aeronautics and Space Administration (NASA) joined the asteroid mining company Planetary Resources to crowdsource the hunt for near-Earth objects.
 Describing NASA's crowdsourcing work in an interview, technology transfer executive David Locke spoke of the "untapped cognitive surplus that exists in the world" which could be used to help develop NASA technology.
-This is just one way crowdsourcing could be used to enhance public participation in government.
 In addition to making governments more participatory, open records and open data have the potential to make governments more transparent and less corrupt.